andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 > [!lore] **Who Knows of Madam Eva?**
 > All Barovians know that the Vistani have a semi-permanent camp at Tser Pool.
 Only some, however—as well as most residents of the village of Barovia—know that the camp is led by the crone Madam Eva, who the Vistani claim to be a powerful fortuneteller and seer.
 Although few Barovians hold Madam Eva in high regard, some have made the journey to Tser Pool in the past, seeking her wisdom in matters of love, sickness, or death.
 ### Waking Up
 [[Non-Player Characters#Ismark Kolyanovich|Ismark]] rouses the players shortly before dawn, gathering them to deliver the burgomaster’s remains to Barovia’s church.
-Ireena, already dressed and waiting in the foyer, greets them warmly as they descend the stairs.
+Iván, already dressed and waiting in the foyer, greets them warmly as they descend the stairs.

-If the players ask Ismark or Ireena about the March of the Dead, they share that the ghosts began appearing shortly after the failed revolt, when Strahd presumably first awoke.
+If the players ask Ismark or Iván about the March of the Dead, they share that the ghosts began appearing shortly after the failed revolt, when Strahd presumably first awoke.
 Until that time, the villagers had thought the so-called “March of the Dead” to be a myth from older times.
 If asked, Ismark awkwardly explains that the March is said to be a parade of outsiders that had become trapped in Barovia and sought, unsuccessfully, to slay the vampire Strahd.

 If the players ask about Tser Pool, they can learn that a Vistani encampment is known to reside there.
 To reach Tser Pool, he says, they must first travel west from Barovia down the Old Svalich Road, then travel north from the River Ivlis Crossroads.

-When the players are ready to depart, Ismark and Ireena ask them to assist in carrying Kolyan's coffin.
-The two siblings accompany the players to the church.
+When the players are ready to depart, Ismark and Iván ask them to assist in carrying Kolyan's coffin.
+The two brothers accompany the players to the church.
 ## B5d.
 The Barovian Church
 <span class="citation"><em>This scene takes place in Chapter 3: Area E5.</em></span>